prethora/tbdliquids_options_docs/README.md

 * **Collection Options**

-    Accessible through the `Edit Options` button of a collection in the `Collection Editor`: Actual options are defined here and are simply applied to all products in the collection.
+    Accessible through the `Edit Options` button of a collection in the *Collection Editor*: Actual options are defined here and are simply applied to all products in the collection.
 Multiple `definitions` can also be defined at this level for collections with products that do not all have the same options profile - this is used in the `Retired Products` collection, which has `Retired Salts` and `Retired E-Juice` products, each requiring their own set of options.
     &nbsp;

 * **Product Options**

+  Accessible with the "gear" icon on the right of products in the `Collection Editor`.
 By default products inherit their options configuration from their collection, but in the *Options Editor* for a specific product, you can select `Overwrite` and include a product specific options configuration.
 It is also possible to overwrite the collection configuration but also inherit it, but setting...

   ```yaml
   inherits: true